James Whitmore: Film and television

 Whitmore appeared as General Oliver O. Howard in the 1975 television film I Will Fight No More Forever, based on the 1877 conflict between the United States Army and the Nez Percé tribe, led by Chief Joseph.
 In 1979, Whitmore hosted a talk show of 22 episodes called simply Comeback.
 One of those segments focuses on the helicopter inventor Igor Sikorsky.
 In 1980 he starred as Borski, a therapist treating imprisoned sex-offenders, in the made-for-television movie Rage! directed by William A. Graham.
 In 1980, Whitmore appeared as Jake Reeves the terminally ill father of coach Reeves in a two episode arc of the television series White Shadow.
 In 1986, Whitmore voiced Mark Twain in the first claymation feature film The Adventures of Mark Twain.

 In 1994, Whitmore appeared in the role of prison librarian Brooks Hatlen in the critically acclaimed and Academy Award-nominated Frank Darabont film The Shawshank Redemption, starring Tim Robbins and Morgan Freeman; Whitmore received much praise for his poignant portrayal of Brooks, the old con and his performance won him a legion of new fans.
 Two years later, he co-starred in the 1997 horror/sci-fi film The Relic.
-In 1999, he played Raymond Oz in two episodes of The Practice, earning an Emmy Award for Outstanding Guest Actor in a Drama Series.
+In 1999, he played Raymond Oz in two episodes of The Practice, earning a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 In 2002, Whitmore played the role of the grandfather in the Disney Channel original film A Ring of Endless Light.
 Also in 2002, Whitmore played a supporting role in The Majestic, a film that starred Jim Carrey.
 In 2003, Whitmore appeared as Josh Brolin's father on the short-lived NBC drama series Mister Sterling, for which he was nominated for an Emmy Award.